jjavar1/Depth-Point-Cloud-Exercise/README.md

 - Doing the volume calculation just based on height and histogram data was not conclusive enough as there could be outliers that are not the cylinder.

 - Looked up clustering algorithms, tried DBSCAN.
-DBSCAN took too much memory even after downsampling (almost 20gb of memory!)
+DBSCAN took too much memory even after voxel downsampling (almost 20gb of memory!)

 - Instead went with HBDSCAN (doesnt require distance matrix to be stored in memory - much faster, less than 250mb of memory)